Be Nimble with Your Trust Strategy

 At many stages of life, trusts, long valued as tools to ease tax burdens, can aid individuals in estate planning, according to Barbara P. Screven, an Estate and Trust Planning Specialist with Regions Private Wealth Management.

 “Trusts are now useful in so many ways that you can’t pinpoint a time when it’s most appropriate,” Screven says.
 “Someone who receives an inheritance early and doesn’t have kids may want to use a trust to provide for a spouse.
-Another person may have a child with a health issue and want to set up a specialized trust to ensure that child is cared for through his or her entire life.
+Another person may have a child with a health issue and want to set up a specialized trust to ensure that the child is cared for through his or her entire life.
 It really depends on the circumstances for each individual person.”

-In addition to the tax benefits, Screven says that trusts have three key attributes:
+Screven says that trusts have three key attributes:

-Enhanced control—a trust allows for explicit instructions with regard to assets and beneficiaries
+• Enhanced control: A trust allows for explicit instructions with regard to assets and beneficiaries.

-Generally, Screven says that a will may be enough for young married couples with no children and modest assets, but once a child arrives or their wealth grows, it’s smart to consider a trust.
+Generally, Screven says that a simple will may be enough for young married couples with no children and modest assets, but once a child arrives or their wealth grows, it’s smart to consider a trust.

 As time goes by, the couple’s assets may grow quickly due to job- or investment-related successes or an inheritance, while the needs of the children will tend to expand.
-In addition, a reluctance to leave a child money outright may emerge.
+In addition, a reluctance to leave assets to a child outright may emerge.
 In such cases, a spendthrift trust can control future distributions.
 Meanwhile, providing for the immediate needs of a second spouse and future distributions to children from a first marriage may be handled through a qualified terminable interest property (QTIP) trust.

 Retirement brings a host of other considerations, including providing ongoing care for offspring with health, mental or substance abuse issues—all of which may be addressed in a spendthrift trust.
 Survivor spouse provisions should be spelled out, as should the passage of assets to grandchildren and great-grandchildren.